 In this article, we’ll help you understand more about CBD.
 If you are new to the world of cannabis, marijuana, and hemp, you are probably unfamiliar with words like cannabinoids and terpenes.
 So what is the difference between hemp and marijuana, anyway?
 What do terpenes do?
 What’s all this about?
 And isn’t marijuana illegal?

-Let us enlighten you in this article so that you can finally understand all you need to know about the different cannabinoids, terpenes, and more.
+Let us show you in this article so that you can finally understand all you need to know about the ins and outs of CBD.
 Read on to learn all you need to know for a great introduction to the cannabis infused world.

 What is the Difference Between Hemp and Marijuana?